 So life has been tough for some period now, and it is okay to talk about this stuff.
 Indeed, Instagram seems to be about success stories and I am also guilty about feeding into this falsity.
 On a brighter note, however, it is great to see more and more voices talking about this problem and making Instagram a positive tool to normalise failure.

-Here’s a digital test image from my last visit to the permaculture garden:
+Here’s an image from my last visit to the permaculture garden: